eTyradelli/sunnyside-agency-frontend-mentor-challenge/README.md

 Hello!
 Thanks for visiting.
 I'm Eleana and I'm a Junior Frontend Developer from Greece.

-This is a solution to the [Sunnyside agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
+This is my solution to the [Sunnyside agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### The challenge